t-aoyam/t-aoyam.github.io/README.md

-# My website (based on Tatsu Hashimoto's websited based on martin saveski's template)
+# My website (based on Tatsunori Hashimoto's websited based on martin saveski's template)

 ## Things to change
 baseurl in _config.yml